demisto/content-docs/content-repo/extra-docs/articles/microsoft-integrations-overview.md

 ## Exchange and EWS

 ### Use Cases
-* Find an email message.
+- Find an email message.
-* Move an email message to a different folder.
+- Move an email message to a different folder.
-* Send an email.
+- Send an email.
-* Delete Email
+- Delete Email.
-* Modify your Outlook recipient list.
+- Modify your Outlook recipient list.
-* Process Emails
+- Process Emails.

 | Integration 	| Cloud/On-Prem 	| Usage 	| Limitations 	| Auth Method 	|
 |:---:	|:---:	|:---:	|:---:	|:---:	|